 The Forlorn Hope of Calaveras County

 I left Lodi and the Wine Bloggers Conference behind on August 15 and headed east toward Murphys for the first of several winery visits to follow that week.
 I drove through the fatigue-colored landscape of the Central Valley, dry grass with splotches of olive and sage rising on both sides of the road as I approached higher ground, my ears popping every now and again.
 When I passed the road sign announcing Calaveras County, it was impossible not to think, "Mark Twain was here."
-Forgive me for the clichéd metaphor, but Forlorn Hope winemaker Matthew Rorick is a luminary in his own right.
+Forgive me for the clichéd metaphor, but Forlorn Hope winemaker Matthew Rorick is a luminary-rebel in his own right.

 So named for the band of Dutch soldiers "who volunteered to lead the charge directly into enemy defenses," Forlorn Hope is an against-the-grain experiment of rarely seen varieties in California and a mix of Old Country winemaking with American entrepreneurial foresight.
 Ever had a trousseau noir or gemischter satz from the U.S.?
 Probably not.
 What about a foot-trod verdelho?